-During the first part of this course, we will study sentential deduction (SD) also known as propositional logic (PL).
-This is the logic of truth-functional connectives, including 'not,' 'and,' 'or,' 'if-then,' and 'if and only if.'
+During the first part of this course, we will study propositional logic (PL).
+This is the logic of truth-functional connectives including: 'not', 'and', 'or', 'if-then', and 'if and only if'.
+In the second part, we will study first-order logic (FOL).
+This is the logic of 'for all', 'some', and later 'is' together with the connectives from propositional logic.

-In the second part, we will study quantifier deduction (QD) also known as first-order logic (FOL).
-This is the logic of 'for all' and 'some,' plus our earlier sentential logic.
-In both parts, we will present a syntax for a formal language along with a semantics to interpret that language.
-We will use our formal languages to regiment natural language sentences, providing proofs within a corresponding deductive system.
-We will also cover the semantics needed to interpret our the formal languages and to define logical entailment.
-For both parts of the course, we will do basic meta-logic, proving that our proof systems are sound and complete.
+In both parts, we will present a syntax for a formal language which we will use to regiment arguments in natural language.
+We will also introduce a model theoretic semantics in order to interpret our the formal languages and define logical consequence.
+Lastly, we will introduce a proof system for each of our formal languages, defining what it is to be a proof in that system.
+For both parts of the course, we will cover basic metalogic, proving that our proof systems are sound and complete.

-Material

-Required Texts (It's a free PDF) ForAllX: MIT Edition (Fall 23).

-Other
+Required Text

-Any other required readings will be provided on Canvas.
+ForAllX: MIT Edition (Fall 2024).
+Chapters will be released each week on Canvas.